The Last Resort, with the Best Result

 In 2018, Tonya founded an advanced mentoring program with her colleagues and two best friends.
 Renegade Acupuncturist, Inc. hosts seminars around the country specializing in advanced acupuncture training techniques and business coaching.

 “My colleagues and I have each treated well over 100,000 patients individually.
-So we’ve been able to craft and refine things over the years.”
+So we’ve been able to craft and refine things over the years.
+What sets AIM apart is that we are a world-renowned training facility.”

 “You can train people, but you cannot train the love and caring that we have in our amazing staff,” she says.
 “Rebecca Rinn Powell is the office manager; Desi Porrazzo is a patient care technician; and Taylor Bickley is my assistant.
 Each of them brings something special to the clinic, and if you ask any of my current patients, they and myself are what makes their experience here so amazing.”